 - Temporomandibular joints (TMJ) treatment cost about $2,000 to $3,000 or even more.
 The cost of TMJ depends on the extent of the required treatment.

 - Dental bridge: this is less expensive effective than dental implant options.
 Its cost varies greatly and may be reduced by an insurance plan.

 - Dental crown: this smile makeover procedure cost about $600 to $1,000 or more depending on the type of material used for the dental crown restoration.

 - Both inlays and onlays generally cost from about $650 to $1,200 per tooth, depending on the type of materials used.

 - Dental filling: dental filling typically cost about $150 to $200 per tooth filling.

 Depending on some dental offices, the approximate cost for a full smile makeover could be about $800 to $1,500 per tooth.
 This estimate does not include the cost of oral surgery, periodontal treatments, or crown lengthening, if required.
 Hence, it shouldn’t be surprising to expect a full dental makeover to cost about $30,000 to $45,000.

 Dental insurance plans may cover for some of the costs associated with a full smile makeover.
-Though most insurance companies do not provide cover for cosmetic dentistry procedure, most restorative dentistry treatments are covered by insurance plans.
-This insurance plans can significantly reduce your out-of-pocket expenses for a full dental makeover.
+Though most insurance companies do not provide cover for cosmetic dentistry procedures, most restorative dentistry treatments are covered by insurance plans.
+These insurance plans can significantly reduce your out-of-pocket expenses for a full dental makeover.